► Trend-spotting: is derv’s time over?

 I’m still not convinced by a diesel though… should I take the plunge and go for a hybrid or electric car?

-Would you buy a diesel car in 2018?
+Would you buy a diesel car again?
 Be sure to sound off in the comments below